squarefeet/THREE.TargetCamera/README.md

 Building
 ========
-This project uses [Grunt](http://gruntjs.com/) to create the distributions, one dev build (not minimized) and one production build (minimized).
+This project uses [Grunt](http://gruntjs.com/) to create the minimized build.
 If you make changes and want to build it, follow these steps:

 If you don't have grunt installed, first make sure you've got [NodeJS](http://nodejs.org/) and NPM installed, then install Grunt CLI.
 You might have to do this as root: